CCCSBuffet/pk_hello_world/README.md

 5. Same as above with html5 canvas-based text composited over the top.

-## Note: These are written to WebGL 1
+## Note: These are written BADLY* to WebGL 1

+*These represent hacks not best practices*